polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 argued that this creates a _"blockchain"_ type of technology for generic HTTP lambda invocations, providing code to your server, that you can securely execute, while getting a cryptographic receipt of that the code that was executed was indeed created by _a specific client_.
-Watch the video below for a walkthrough of how this actually works.
+Watch the following video for a walkthrough of how this works.

 <div class="video">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/U5SwKS-S2RI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>